abpframework/abp/docs/en/Multi-Tenancy.md

 #### Tenant Information

-ITenantStore works with **TenantInformation** class that has several properties for a tenant:
+ITenantStore works with **TenantConfiguration** class that has several properties for a tenant:

 * **Id**: Unique Id of the tenant.
 * **Name**: Unique name of the tenant.